stefan-caraiman/stefan-caraiman.github.io/_posts/2020-01-12-devops-interview-questions-part-1.md

 In the past few years I've been in quite a number of interviews, both as an interviewer and interviewee.

-And while I agree to some degree that anyone which calls themselves a DevOps/Cloud/Platform Engineer should have a base knowledge about networking, OS, scripting, etc. at the end of the day that's not what differences an average candidate which knows things by the book from an ideal one that can tackle anything issue thrown at them.
+And while I agree to some degree that anyone which calls themselves a DevOps/Cloud/Platform Engineer should have a base knowledge about networking, OS, scripting, etc. at the end of the day that's not what differences an average candidate which knows things by the book from an ideal one that can tackle any issue thrown at them.

 Thus I've come to the conclusion that in order to make that difference, the "strangest" and "quirkest" questions are the best for figuring out how well and outside the box a candidate can think when thrown against an unpredictable question.